FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/dds_instance_v3.html.markdown

 * `backup_strategy` - (Optional) Specifies the advanced backup policy.
 The structure is described below.
 Changing this creates a new instance.

+* `ssl` - (Optional) Specifies whether to enable or disable SSL.
+Defaults to true.
+  Changing this creates a new instance.

+* `tags` - (Optional) The key/value pairs to associate with the DDS instance.

 The `datastore` block supports:

 * `type` - (Required) Specifies the DB engine.
 Only DDS-Community is supported now.